phil4991/sb-robot/README.md

 # Selfbalancing Robot Project 2019-02-23

-The robot projects came to my mind as an  introduction to mobile robotics and control theory.
-The robot is fully designed by my own and will stabilze it self once its finished.
+This robot project came to my mind as an introduction to mobile robotics and control theory.
+The robot is fully designed by myself and will stabilze itself once it's finished.

 ## Status overview
 2019-08 implementing `drivecontroller/` module..